awsdocs/iam-user-guide/doc_source/access_policies_boundaries.md

 ## Delegating Responsibility to Others Using Permissions Boundaries<a name="access_policies_boundaries-delegate"></a>

 You can use permissions boundaries to delegate permissions management tasks, such as user creation, to IAM users in your account\.
-This permits other to perform tasks on your behalf within a specific boundary of permissions\.
+This permits others to perform tasks on your behalf within a specific boundary of permissions\.

 For example, assume that María is the administrator of the X\-Company AWS account\.
 She wants to delegate user creation duties to Zhang\.
 However, she must ensure that Zhang creates users that adhere to the following company rules:
 + Users cannot use IAM to create or manage users, groups, roles, or policies\.